GoogleCloudPlatform/wsi-to-dicom-converter/README.md

 ## Quickstart

 ### Debian-based Linux
 To download the latest release, on the Releases tab, download the installer for your operating system and then run it.
-For example, if you're running on a Debian-based system, download the `wsi_x.y.z.deb` file and then run:
+For example, if you're running on a Debian-based system, download the `wsi2dcm_x.y.z.deb` file and then run:

 ```
-sudo apt install ./wsi_x.y.z.deb
+sudo apt install ./wsi2dcm_x.y.z.deb
 ```
 Note: if you get an error about missing shared libraries, run `sudo ldconfig` or make sure that `/usr/local/lib` is in your `LD_LIBRARY_PATH`.